Frogs

 “Let’s keep it tomorrow noon.
 Will crash soon.”

-I got back to the rasam-rice on my platehot over my tongue.
-I had accidently bit off a red chili.
-I turned to the man on my right to pass the water jug.
+I got back to the rasam-rice on my plate, and accidently bit off a red chili.
+I turned to the man on my right to ask for the water jug.

 His normally clean-shaven face had grown a clumsy stubble, the untrimmed moustache still holding its own.
 “Hey man,” I said with a glint of recognition, as softly as I could with my burning tongue.